maxencemonfort/dqn-attack-defense/README.md

   pip install -e gym-defender/
   pip install -e gym-attacker/
   ```
-  3. You can choose to load multiple types of defender environment : K can be 5, 10, 15 or 20 and potential can be 0.8, 0.9, 0.95, 0.97 or 0.99.
+  3. You can choose to load multiple types of defender environment : K can be 5, 10, 15 or 20 and potential can be 0.8, 0.9, 0.95, 0.97 or 0.99 for the defender and 1.01, 1.03, 1.05, 1.1 or 1.2 for the attacker.
 Don't forget to change the name of the environment based on these values and the initial weights for the model.

 ## Notes